 2. Information Disclosure

-When the victim scans the QR code he is giving the attacker much more information like for example (his accurate current GPS location, Device type, IMEI, SIM Card Information and any other sensitive information that the client application presents at the login process)
+When the victim scans the QR code they are giving the attacker much more information like for example (their accurate current GPS location, Device type, IMEI, SIM Card Information and any other sensitive information that the client application presents at the login process)

 3. Callback Data Manipulation